Mozelle W. Thompson: Federal Trade Commission (FTC)

 In 1997, Thompson was one of three candidates under consideration to replace Steven Wallman on the Securities and Exchange Commission (SEC).
 Instead, Thompson was appointed that year President Bill Clinton to serve on the Federal Trade Commission for a term that expired on September 25, 2003.
 He replaced the vacant seat held by Christine A. Varney and was in office until August 2004, until he was succeeded by Jon Leibowitz.

 During his tenure at the Federal Trade Commission, he also served as a delegate to the Organization of Economic Cooperation and Development and chaired its Committee on Consumer Policy.
 In 2004, Thompson ultimately agreed to support the then-proposed Sony-BMG merger deal, though he stated he had reservations about the potential impact of the deal on the music industry.

 As of 2021, Thompson is one of just three African-Americans to have served on the FTC: The other two were A. Leon Higginbotham Jr. (served from 1962-1964) and Pamela Jones Harbour (served from 2003-2009).

 Post-FTC career

 In 2008, Thompson served as a team leader in the presidential transition of Barack Obama team in charge of Economics and International Trade, in which he led the review of the U.S. Securities and Exchange Commission.

 After retiring from public service, he started his eponymous consulting company and advises clients such as Facebook and The Walt Disney Company.
 He served on the advisory board of Facebook for ten years and Samsung's advisory board for three years.

+He is an entrepreneur and adviser to young startup companies.
+Thompson is also engaged with several charitable and mentoring organizations like the Lenfest Scholars Foundation where he serves as Chairman of the Board.

 Awards

 In 2014, he received the John Jay Award for outstanding professional achievement from Columbia College, along with Nobel Prize winner Robert Lefkowitz and hedge fund manager, Olympic fencer James Melcher.
 In 2016, he received Columbia University alumni association's highest honor, the Alumni Medal.
+In 2025, Princeton University awarded him its Award for Service to Princeton.